• About

 Geranium – Bloody Cranesbill

-June 5, 2016 By turningmoss 1 Comment
+June 5, 2016 by turningmoss 1 Comment

 Cranesbill Geranium SanguineumGeranium sanguineum, also known as Bloody Cranesbill, is a low maintenance garden perennial that offers full herbaceous greens with plenty of bright blooms.
 The flowers petals are papery thin, generally bright magenta with darker veins.
 The dark green herbaceous foliage is deeply segmented with fine hairs.